 The new proposal put forward aims at collecting tourist taxes from tourists on cruise ships with a set fee of €2 per passenger.
-This fee will certainly not deter people from coming to Dubrovnik, and the city and the citizens of around 12 million Croatian kunas which the city would then reinvest back into the transport system of the city.
+This fee will certainly not deter people from coming to Dubrovnik, and the city and the citizens of per guest or per cruise ship passenger, the City of Dubrovnik would benefit to the tune of around 12 million Croatian kunas which the city would then reinvest back into the transport system of the city.
 It is important to notify the cruise lines in time so that the new fee can be calculated into future prices.
 The implementation of the new tax is expected to take place in 2021.